project-oak/hello-transparent-release/README.md

 ## Run from your command line

-Make sure you have [Bazel set-up](https://docs.bazel.build/versions/main/tutorial/java.html#before-you-begin).
+First, we need to make sure to have [Bazel set-up](https://docs.bazel.build/versions/main/tutorial/java.html#before-you-begin).

-Then, you can build with
+Then, we can build with

 ```
 bazel build //:HelloTransparentRelease